bskinn/tempvars/doc/source/index.rst

 **NOTE:** Due to the way Python handles non-global variable scopes, |TempVars|
-can only be used at the global scope. *Any attempt to use* |TempVars| *in non-global contexts will result in a* :exc:`~exceptions.RuntimeError`.
+can only be used at the global scope. *Any attempt to use* |TempVars| *in non-global contexts will result in a* :exc:`RuntimeError`.
 Viable use-cases include Jupyter notebooks, the IPython and basic Python REPLs, and the outermost scope of executed and imported modules.
 Preliminary testing indicates it also works with `cauldron-notebook <https://github.com/sernst/cauldron>`__, though